 All certified employees and all other employees required to hold a degree from a four (4)- year college or university accredited with the U.S Department of Education are required to participate in the TRS.
-Qualified non-certified employees are required to participate in the CERS upon completion of their six-month probationary period.
+Qualified non-certified employees are required to participate in the KPPA upon completion of six months of employment.